Oral Motor Therapy at BubbleBee Children Speech Therapy

 How We Decide If Oral Motor Work Is Needed

 Oral Motor Therapy is not applied by default.
-Our clinicians consider:
+Our therapist consider:

 What Oral Motor Therapy Sessions Look Like